loighic/loighic.github.io/_pages/teaching/meetings.md

 ##### FALL 2024

 The first week of the semester (August 19 - 23), I'll be in my office on Monday and Wednesday through Friday.
+I can meet there or on Webex.

 More information coming soon.